RPCSX/rpcsx/readme.md

 RPCSX
 =====
-This is an experimental emulator for PS4 (Play Station 4) written in C++ for Linux.
+This is an experimental emulator for PS4 (PlayStation 4) written in C++ for Linux.
 It's NOT possible to run any games yet.
 It's also unknown when it will become possible.
+The emulator may support the PlayStation 5 in the future due to its extremely similar hardware and software, similar to how Dolphin decided to support Wii.

 ## Contributing